FFFF-0000h/Tech-Scrolls/README.md

 - **container**: a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

+- **content curation**: the process social media sites use to gather and present content (articles, links, videos, images, etc.) that are relevant to a specific topic or a user’s area of interest.
+Content can be selected manually by a person designated as a curator, or it can be gathered through automated programs that track things like upvoting, likes, hashtags, or analysis of a user’s previous online activity.

 - **control flow**: the order in which individual statements, instructions, or function calls of an imperative program are executed.

 - **cookies**: This is the data sent by an Internet server to a browser.
 Each time the browser accesses the same server, it sends the data back as a means of tracking how (and how often) it accesses the server.